JPLeRouzic/Coralie/README.md

 https://github.com/danpros/htmly

 After 3 years Coralie is now very different from HTMLy, but it still tries to be compatible with content developped on HTMLy.
-It is used in Padirac Innovation website: https://padiracinnovation.org/News/
+It is used in Padirac Innovation website: https://padiracinnovation.org/News/ which serves 300-600 users every day and has around 1K posts.

 What attracted me to HTMLy initialy was the flat-file usage as I strongly dislike SQL and insecurities created by having another server on my VPS.
 HTMLy looks much simpler than Wordpress, so it may appeal because at first glance one single person should be able to master the source code.